| Home >> Varia >> Bachelor's Kit

 As a quick rule-of-thumb, if you don't use something several times a year, get rid of it.

-Of course, the most important of these technological advances is the computer (see below).
-But there are many other cases.
-Some examples which happened to me: getting a telephone with an integrated answering machine (which replaced a large telephone and a separate answering machine), a knock-down bed which replaced three pieces of furniture (bed, desk and closet), a comfortable folding rocking chair which replaced a large and heavy reading chair, a small microwave oven which replaced a large stove, etc.
+Of course, the most important of these technological advances is the computer, but there are many other cases.
+Some examples which happened to me: a battery-powered drill which is smaller and more powerful, a knock-down bed which replaced three pieces of furniture (bed, desk and closet), a comfortable folding rocking chair which replaced a large and heavy reading chair, a single-element countertop hotplate which replaced a large stove, etc.

 Often, a category of objects can be accumulated indefinitely.
 You then have to choose an appropriate "Limiting Container", and stick to it.
 For example, you decide (based on your job) the number of linear centimeters of shelf space you really need, and build your bookshelves accordingly.
 (If a little voice in your head tells you: "But I'll always need more books!", you have a psychological problem, not a shelf space problem).
 Then, once your bookshelves are full, when you buy a new book, you have to take an old one out and give it to the local public library.
 You can also use this principle for music CDs, for cleaning supplies, your kid's toys, etc.